department-of-veterans-affairs/vets-api/modules/appeals_api/app/swagger/higher_level_reviews/v0/api_description.md

-The Higher-Level Reviews API lets internal VA teams create and manage Higher-Level Reviews.
+The Higher-Level Reviews API lets you create and manage Higher-Level Reviews.
 Higher-Level Reviews can be requested after receiving an initial claim or a Supplemental Claims decision.
 [Learn more about VA Higher-Level Reviews](https://www.va.gov/decision-reviews/higher-level-review/).

 To check the status of all decision reviews and appeals for a specified individual, use the [Appeals Status API](https://developer.va.gov/explore/appeals/docs/appeals?version=current).